redhat-developer/vscode-didact/docs/writing-a-tutorial.md

 For simple commands, that's all that necessary, so save your file.

-To see your link in action, just right-click on the Didact file (*.didact.md or *.didact.adoc) and select **Start Didact Tutorial from File** from the context menu.
-(Or use the keyboard shortcut Ctrl/Cmd+Alt+d!)

 To open and test your Didact file, right-click on the file (*.didact.md or *.didact.adoc) and select `Start Didact Tutorial from File` from the context menu or launch the Didact window while editing the file with `Ctrl+Alt+D` or `Cmd+Alt+D`.

 If you click the `click here` link in your file, it should automatically open the Command Palette for you, just like we wanted it to.